Milky Subway: The Galactic Limited Express: Episodes

+Other media

+Manga

+On September 19, 2025, a comic adaption of the series with the same title by Don Kouya, in supervision by Yōhei Kameyama, began serialization in Shōnen Ace Plus.

-Film (TBA)
+Film

 On September 18, 2025, it was announced that the series would receive a re-edit with additional content.
-It is scheduled for a theatrical release in Japan.
+The film, titled Ginga Tokkyū Milky Subway: Kakueki Teisha Gekijō Iki (銀河特急 ミルキー☆サブウェイ 各駅停車劇場行き), was theatrically released in Japan via Bandai Namco Filmworks on February 6, 2026.
+On May 19, 2026, Netflix announced that it will stream the film version of the series beginning June 1.

 Reception

 Kara Dennison of Otaku USA Magazine wrote positively about the series.
 On the setting, which she describes as "at once futuristic and retro", she noted that "We can believe that the characters have lived, worked, and commuted within this world for all their lives and consider it 'normal,'" adding that the use of "Gingakei made Tonde Ike!" as the theme song "brings some honest-to-goodness Showa era feel to this Reiwa-era production".
 She also praised the "natural feel" of the dialog, writing that the main characters "sound like real people, less beholden to the conventions of anime voice acting".

+The film debuted at number 10 on Netflix's weekly ranking of non-English language films, garnering 900,000 views during the tracking period from June 1 to 7, 2026, in the countries where it was most popular in Japan and Taiwan.